Language Translation

 HEAR SAYWARD'S PERSPECTIVE

-Many of the photos included on this webpage are stock or original photography featuring paid actors.
-These photos do not represent individuals suffering from substance use disorder or living in recovery.
-The exception to this are photos of people who are named and share their personal story about substance use disorder.
-We are grateful for these brave survivors' willingness to come forward to help reduce the stigma of substance use disorder and provide encouragement for those suffering from this chronic disease.
+Many of the photos included on this webpage are original photography featuring paid actors.
+These photos do not represent individuals who have substance use disorders or are living in recovery.
+The exception to this are photos of people who are named and share their personal stories about substance use disorder.
+We are grateful for these individuals’ willingness to come forward to help reduce the stigma of substance use disorder and provide encouragement to those living with this chronic disease.

 1. Indiana University Health.
 Is Addiction Really a Disease?
 Published November 2022.